-JIFLA (Jewish Interest Free Loan of Atlanta) and The Berman Center in Dunwoody have established a loan referral program to expedite and ease the loan application and approval process for people in or seeking treatment.
+JIFLA (Jewish Interest Free Loan of Atlanta) and The Berman Center in Dunwoody have established a loan referral program to expedite and ease the loan application and approval process for people in treatment.

 The Berman Center is an intensive outpatient program for adults who suffer from addiction, mental health issues or co-occurring disorders.
 JIFLA provides interest-free loans up to $7,500 for Jewish people unable to get money through traditional lending sources.

 After reading about The Berman Center in the Atlanta Jewish Times, JIFLA reached out to the center to learn more, and representatives of both organizations participated in the Jewish Federation of Greater Atlanta’s learning mission to Israel at the end of January as part of the Front Porch initiative.